 Talking about all this stuff can be awkward, even weird, especially if you’re the type to keep your emotions to yourself, but it’s so important to open up and talk to your partner about things that really need to be addressed.

+If you’re too embarrassed to discuss them face to face, write letters.
+Or emails.
 Whatever it takes to open a dialogue and address issues that may have been festering for a long time.

-After you’ve been with someone for quite some time, little habits and quirks of theirs that you once found endearing can suddenly become… unbelievably annoying.
+After you’ve been with someone for quite some time, little habits and quirks of theirs that you once found endearing can suddenly become unbelievably annoying.

 During the honeymoon phase, our hormones and emotional highs block out all kinds of irritations, but after a while, the sound of them crunching granola at breakfast may leave you wanting to bludgeon them with the toaster.

-Thing is, chances are that your partner may be feeling the exact same way about you.
+The whole “familiarity breeds contempt” adage rings true.
+And chances are that your partner may be feeling the exact same way about you.

-Until finally you come close to blurting out that you want to split up because they slurped their coffee too loudly one too many times.
+Remember that bit about communication earlier?
+When we don’t talk about the things that bother us, even seemingly insignificant stuff, resentment builds.
+And builds.
+Until, finally, you come close to blurting out that you want to split up because they slurped their coffee too loudly one too many times.